TFink7/WallPaperGenerator/README.md

 # WallpaperGenerator

-WallpaperGenerator is a desktop application that creates and applies unique wallpapers based on the user's location and local weather conditions.
+WallpaperGenerator is a desktop application that generates and applies unique wallpapers based on the user's location and local weather conditions.

 ## Features